Famine grips Gaza's largest city and is likely to spread, authority on food crises says

 The IPC says a famine exists in an area when all three of the following conditions are confirmed:

 At least 20% of households have an extreme lack of food, or are essentially starving.
-At least 30% of children 6 months to 5 years old suffer from acute malnutrition or wasting, meaning they’re too thin for their height.
+At least 30% of children 6 months to 5 years old suffer from acute malnutrition or wasting, based on a weight-to-height measurement; or 15% of that age group suffer from acute malnutrition based on the circumference of their upper arm.
 And at least two people, or four children under 5, per 10,000 are dying daily due to starvation or the interaction of malnutrition and disease.

 Israel’s offensive and its restrictions on access to Gaza have made collecting data difficult.